Libraries, we salute you

 Libraries are critical social infrastructure, especially in times of crisis.

-But many libraries lack the resources and support to innovate and build upon the many ways they can transform their communities.
+But many lack the resources and support to innovate and build upon the many ways they can transform their communities.
 Especially now, during the coronavirus (COVID-19) emergency, libraries are facing unprecedented challenges trying to meet community needs.
 Many of them, though, are doing just that—through e-books, one-on-one research assistance, remote programming, and more.

 That’s why, during National Library Week, I want to highlight a tool that Candid developed with the help of a generous grant from the Knight Foundation and continuing funding from the Tocker Foundation: Visualizing Funding for Libraries.
 This data tool and capacity building portal is designed to help libraries and their supporters thrive.
 The free database can help public, academic, and school libraries, as well as special collections, archives, and digital libraries, identify funding opportunities to support innovative projects and solutions for their communities.